Yard Range: 10-2200 yards

 With waterproof powers like that, it really should only be applicable to accident prone people.
 Like, if you fall into a lake.
 But, with people just like you in mind, Leica made a tough, solid, and sturdy product to survive unforgivable weather conditions and accident-prone circumstances - I mean, 'special circumstances'.

-This rangefinder bino sports an ergonomic build that makes holding it and toting it around as easy as “forgetting it’s there”.
-Although it’s super comfortable for a hand-held device, it’s not as lightweight and compact as other rangefinders out there.
+This rangefinder binocular sports an ergonomic build that makes holding it and toting it around as easy as "forgetting it's there".
+Although it's super comfortable for a hand-held device, it's not as lightweight and compact as other rangefinders out there.